mojtaba1180/nextjs-monorepo/packages/eslint-config/README.md

 # `@workspace/eslint-config`

-Shared eslint configuration for the workspace.
+Shared ESLint configuration for the Nexus Framework workspace.